 A Military Parade in Tel Aviv

-By means of this collection of photographic images, you can pay a visit to Jerusalem in the 19th century, Tel Aviv as it emerged over 100 years ago, the agricultural settlements of Ottoman Palestine and the newly established State of Israel.
+By browsing through the Pritzker Family National Photography Collection at the National Library of Israel, you can pay a visit to Jerusalem in the 19th century, Tel Aviv as it emerged over 100 years ago, the agricultural settlements of Ottoman Palestine and the newly established State of Israel.
 You can follow in the footsteps of individuals, both famous and forgotten, witness cultural events and economic enterprises, archeological excavations and educational institutions.
 You can also become acquainted with the diverse cultures imported by the waves of immigration as well as local Arab culture.
 Countless experiences and revelations await you here, caught in the eye of the camera's lens.

 Come and meet Rudi Weissenstein's Photohouse Collection: 45 years of photographing the Land and State of Israel.
 This collection contains the work of a photographer who traveled the breadth and width of the land and documented its development – from the momentous to everyday life.